Media Gallery

 Project Overview

-Currently a City-owned parking lot, 9 Shortt Street is set to be repurposed as a mixed-income, transit-oriented community with affordable housing in the Fairbank neighbourhood.
+Currently a City-owned parking lot, 9 Shortt Street is being reimagined as a vibrant, mixed-income, transit-oriented community in the Fairbank neighbourhood.

 Background

-In 2021, City Council directed that the site be considered for the development of affordable housing.
+In 2021, City Council directed that 9 Shortt Street be prioritized for the development of affordable housing as part of the City’s broader efforts to deliver more homes on publicly owned land.